OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 ## Using the Toolchain Modeler

-The [Lyo Designer Workshop](https://wiki.eclipse.org/Lyo/ToolchainModellingAndCodeGenerationWorkshop) provides details on how to install, setup and use Lyo Designer to create an adaptor model and generate the code.
+The [Lyo Designer Documentation](https://github.com/eclipse/lyo.designer/wiki) provides details on how to install, setup and use Lyo Designer to create an adaptor model and generate the code.
 We won't duplicate that information here.
 What's included here are some notes on using the Toochain modeler, including things that are unique to iotp-adaptor, possible issues and some things that aren't yet fully documented.

 1. Don't use "Application" or "Service" as a resource name as it would conflict on import with the generated servlet name Application.java and Service.java.
 For Bluemix, use App and CFService.
 1. The generator doesn’t deal with resource renames or deletes - the old classes from a previous generation are left.
 You need to delete them all and re-generate if a lot of renames were done.
 Also delete src/main/webapp/com*, the generated JSP pages.
 Its easy to see which files were recently generated by looking at their modification times in the eclipse Properties view.
 1. Reused domains usually get new classes generated in each reuse instead of reusing already generated libraries.
-Lyo Designer does provide a way to [generate reusable domains](https://wiki.eclipse.org/Lyo/DomainSpecificationModelling#Handling_Large_Models) packages and classes.
+Lyo Designer does provide a way to [reuse common domains](https://github.com/eclipse/lyo.designer/wiki/User-Manual-for-Domain-Specification-Modelling#common-domains) packages and classes.
 2. Import the org.eclipse.lyo.tools.domainmodels project into your workspace from git://git.eclipse.org/gitroot/lyo/org.eclipse.lyo.tools.git
 1. In your modeling project, right click on the “Project Dependencies” in the Project Explorer tree, and select “Add Model”
  1. Select “Browse Workspace”